karmenmarkov/An-Interpretable-Feature-Based-Machine-Learning-Approach-for-Automatic-Sleep-Staging-Using-PPG/feature_extraction_and_significance/README.md

     %   - Jesús Monge-Álvarez (2024).
 Higuchi and Katz fractal dimension measures
     %     (https://www.mathworks.com/matlabcentral/fileexchange/50290-higuchi-and-katz-fractal-dimension-measures),
     %     MATLAB Central File Exchange.
 Retrieved April 12, 2024.

-Function Name: extractPPGRRandDET

-Purpose: To compute recurrence-based metrics from Peak-to-Peak Interval (PPI) data derived from Photoplethysmography (PPG) signals.
-This analysis helps in understanding the underlying physiological states and their predictability through Recurrence Rate (RR) and Determinism (DET).

-Methodology:

-Recurrence Rate (RR): Measures the proportion of points in a recurrence plot where the signal revisits a state, reflecting the overall frequency of recurrent states within the signal.
-Determinism (DET): Analyzes the predictability and regularity of the time series by identifying the proportion of recurrent points that form diagonal lines in the recurrence plot, which indicates deterministic structures in the signal dynamics.
-Dependencies:

-calculateRRandDet: A custom function that computes the Recurrence Plot (RP) along with RR and DET metrics based on predefined thresholds and minimum line lengths.
-Details are available in the custom function file.
-Inputs:

-data: The PPG signal data, where each column represents an epoch.
-fs: The sampling rate of the PPG signal.
-Outputs:

-featuresTable: A table containing RR and DET measures for each epoch, aiding further analysis like trend identification or anomaly detection in physiological signals.

-Function Name: extractPPGLcHfdKfdFeatures

-Purpose:
-This function extracts key dynamical and fractal metrics from Photoplethysmogram (PPG) signals to analyze physiological signals' complexity and chaotic behavior.
-Metrics extracted include the Lyapunov exponent, Higuchi fractal dimension, and Katz fractal dimension.

-Methodology:

-Lyapunov Exponent (LC): Measures the rate of divergence of closely related trajectories in the signal, providing insight into the chaotic nature of the physiological system.
-Higuchi Fractal Dimension (HFD): Estimates the fractal dimension of the signal using a time-domain approach, reflecting the complexity.
-Katz Fractal Dimension (KFD): Another measure of fractal dimension that accounts for both the signal's amplitude and length.
-Dependencies:

-lyapunovExponent: Utilizes MATLAB's Predictive Maintenance Toolbox to estimate the rate of divergence among signal trajectories.
-Higuchi_FD and Katz_FD: Custom functions available from MATLAB Central File Exchange to calculate respective fractal dimensions.
-Inputs:

-data: PPG signal data arranged in columns for each epoch.
-fs: Sampling rate of the PPG signal.
-Outputs:

-features_table: Table containing the calculated features for each epoch, enabling further analysis of signal characteristics.
-References:

-Jesús Monge-Álvarez (2024).
-Higuchi and Katz fractal dimension measures.
-Available online: MATLAB Central File Exchange.

 ExtractAllFeatures.m
 # Code Overview: PPG Data Feature Extraction